JavaGarcia/wpjs/README.md

 # wpjs
-A wrapper of yowsup (WhatsApp with Nodejs)
+A wrapper of yowsup with Nodejs (WhatsApp with Nodejs)

-This wrapper is a simple test of yowsup with Nodejs

-I hope someday fix some bugs and add new features.

 ## Usage
  You need to have yowsup installed,